Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Introduction

 \section{Introduction}

 The explanation of the observed baryon-to-photon ratio is one of the most fascinating and important questions of fundamental physics since it is directly linked to the origin of our existence.
 The underlying conditions for successful baryogenesis formulated by Sakharov~\cite{Sakharov:1967dj} allow for a wide variety of models, among which leptogenesis~\cite{Fukugita:1986hr} is of special interest because it establishes a connection between the baryon asymmetry of the Universe (BAU) and the generation of light active neutrino masses.
 In leptogenesis scenarios, a particle--antiparticle asymmetry is first created in the lepton sector by CP-violating decays of heavy states at temperatures around their mass, before it is transferred to the baryon sector by Standard Model (SM) sphaleron processes~\cite{Klinkhamer:1984di,Arnold:1987mh,Arnold:1987zg}.
 In its standard formulation, leptogenesis proceeds via the decay of right-handed neutrinos, the same particles that are at the origin of neutrino mass in the type-I seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,Yanagida:1980xy,GellMann:1980vs,Mohapatra:1980yp}.
 Remarkably enough, a large number of neutrino mass models in the literature allows for successful leptogenesis~\cite{Hambye:2012fh}, which assigns neutrinos a special role in the cosmological history of our Universe.
 Moreover, as the option of measuring CP violation in the lepton sector becomes more and more realistic, and first hints towards nontrivial values of the CP phase $\delta$ have emerged~\cite{Abe:2019vii, Capozzi:2020qhw}, the question whether there is a connection between low-energy and high-energy CP violation is imminent.
 For these reasons, leptogenesis has become a very active field in the last decades, and many phenomenological as well as formal aspects have been investigated in great detail.
 For more insights, see the review articles in Refs.~\cite{Buchmuller:2004nz,Davidson:2008bu,Fong:2013wr,Chun:2017spz} and references therein.
+Neutrino masses may also be generated by mechanisms beyond the type-I seesaw, in particular, the type-II or -III seesaw, which include scalar~\cite{Mohapatra:1980yp,Magg:1980ut, Schechter:1980gr, Wetterich:1981bx, Lazarides:1980nt, Kanemura:2012rs} or fermionic \cite{Foot:1988aq, Ma:1998dn, Ma:2002pf} triplets, respectively.
+In these mechanisms, the BAU can be generated as well.
+Indeed, leptogenesis through decays of scalar~\cite{ODonnell:1993obr,Ma:1998dx,Hambye:2003ka,Antusch:2004xy,Lavignac:2015gpa} and fermionic~\cite{Hambye:2003rt,Fischler:2008xm,Strumia:2008cf} triplets has been discussed.
+Mixed models have also been investigated~\cite{Joshipura:1999is,Joshipura:2001ya,Rodejohann:2004cg,Hallgren:2007nq,Abada:2008gs,Akhmedov:2008tb,Borah:2013bza,Parida:2016hln, Cogollo:2019mbd,Ferreira:2019qpf,Chakraborty:2019uxk}.
+In this case, both neutrino mass and lepton asymmetry receive more than one contribution.